As a British Iraqi I feel deeply let down by Ken Livingstone

 Both Islamist extremism and the dehumanisation of ‘the other’ must be challenged by civil society and civil discourse.
 This means that Ken Livingstone and his like must not legitimise extremism by implying the Iraq War was a causal influence.
 The majority of Iraqis and Muslims turned their grievances from the Iraq war to positive action which promote unity, democracy and tolerance.

 Haydar Zaki is programme officer at Quilliam.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.